WSU-4110/WFoodPantryMobileApp/README.md

 https://github.com/WSU-4110/WFoodPantryMobileApp

 Once installed in a local repository, open android studio <br />
-and open the project file.
+and open the project file CSC4111-FoodPantryApp-master.

 To set up the emulator within Android Studio.
 Select the AVD manager <br />